surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

-Blocking the thread through spinning is not _great_ behavior on the web, so for WebAssembly specifically, I usually opt to manually emitting an `unreachable` instruction, that stops any Wasm VM in its tracks:
+This is quite typical for embedded systems, effectively blocking the processor from making any more progress.
+However, this is not _great_ behavior on the web, so for WebAssembly specifically, I usually opt to manually emitting an `unreachable` instruction, that stops any Wasm VM in its tracks:

 |||codediff|rust
+  #[panic_handler]
   fn panic(_panic: &core::panic::PanicInfo<'_>) -> ! {
 -     loop {}
 +     core::arch::wasm32::unreachable()
   }
 |||

 With this in place, our program compiles again.
-After stripping, the binary weighs in at abour 3.3K.
-The reason for that size is that there is still some string concatenation happening to fill in our `PanicInfo` struct.
-We are, however, not printing a stack trace anymore, so there's no stack unrolling and the size of the strings is known at compile time so we don't need to allocate memory.

-### A nightly excursion
+After stripping and `wasm-opt`, the binary weighs in at 168B.
+Minimalism wins again!

+## Memory Management

+CAN I KILL ALL THIS NOW?!?

 We are reaching the point of diminishing returns, but there is a way we can do better: Don’t even bother with the `PanicInfo` struct and just hard abort on panic.
 Kill everything once something goes wrong.
 This behavior is not the default as it prevents any kind of diagnostic output and is therefore behind a feature flag called `panic_immediate_abort`.
 This means we have to re-compile `core` to enable it.
 Luckily, this is actually easier (and faster!) than it sounds, but is somewhat irritatingly called [build-std].
 Even worse, this feature is unstable, which means we need to dip into Nightly Rust!